magis-nc/esri-webappbuilder-widget-FileImporter/README.md

 The widget can load files with a GPServer or on the client side.
 The file can be selected with a file input or dropped in the widget.

-Some specific symbology is made on the client side for CAD files (respecting autocad colors).

 #Formats supported:
 - CAD files (dxf/dwg) -> GPServer
 - xls files (xls/xlsx) -> GPServer